LumixX-git/LumixX-git/README.md

 - I am currently programming in Haxe and JavaScript
 - I am in my softmore year in highschool working in computer science and art classes
 - I have 5 years of coding experience
+- I have had one year of FRC
 - My actual name is Mila

 ## Github Stats